aws-samples/sample-s2s-cdk-agent/README.md

 - Working microphone and speakers

 ### Deployment

-1. go to industry-specific-demo-data, select the industry of your choice if available, else select other for generic implementation.
+IMPORTANT: Ensure you are deploying to aws region `us-east-1` since this is the only region that currently supports Amazon Nova Sonic model in Amazon Bedrock.

+**Option1: Basic deployment**

+Basic deployment will use the tools available inside `backend/tools/` folder and system prompts from the `config/system_prompt.txt` folder to complete the deployment.
-Copy `template.env` from the selecte folder to a new file `.env` and update the `KNOWLEDGE_BASE_ID` and `DYNAMODB_TABLE_NAME`.
+   - **Step 1**: Copy `template.env` from the selecte folder to a new file `.env` and update the `KNOWLEDGE_BASE_ID` and `DYNAMODB_TABLE_NAME`.
 If you want to bring your own VPC rather than the solution deploying a new VPC for you, specify your VPC ID in `VPC_ID`.

-** Note that deployment script will automatically copy this file into project's backend folder.

-2. Ensure you are deploying to aws region `us-east-1` since this is the only region that currently supports Amazon Nova Sonic model in Amazon Bedrock.

-3. Run the deployment script to deploy two stacks: Network and S2S.
-Make sure both stacks get deployed.
+   - **Step 2**: Run the deployment script to deploy two stacks: Network and S2S.
+Make sure both stacks get deployed. `./deploy.sh`

-`./deploy.sh`
+**Option2: Industry specific deployment**

+This approach allows you to quickly deploy industry-tailored demos with appropriate prompts, tools, and sample data already configured.
+   - **Step 1**: Go to the industry-specific-demo-data, you will find deploy-industry-sepecific-demo.py which automates the deployment.
+   - **Step 2**: Select the industry of your choice.
+If your preferred industry is not available in the `industry-specific-demo-data` directory, select "other" for a generic deployment which you can customize by updating prompts and adding new tools.
+   - **Step 3**: copy template.env to .env and update the environment variables.
+Check the README.md for industry specific setup insutructions.
+   - **Step 4**: inside the industry-specific-demo-data folder, run `python deploy-industry-sepecific-demo.py`.
+You will also be prompted to import sample data for the selected industry.

+   **Please note that all tools inside `backend/tools/` will be reset by the tools for the selected industry.
+Make sure you take a backup of your existing tools before deploying for a specific industry.**

+**ASK:** As you setup demos for different industries (insurance, FSI, travel, etc.), we invite you add them inside industry-specific-demo-data.
+Kindly remove any PII and anonymise the sample data and system prompt before adding them in the folder and submitting a pull request.

+---
-You should see an output like this:
+After completion of successful deployment, you should see an output like this:

 ```bash
 Outputs: